Logan (film character): Isolation

 Years later, the guilt-ridden Logan lives in isolation in the Yukon.
 He is located by Yukio, a mutant with the ability to foresee people's deaths, sent by an elderly Ichirō Yashida wanting to repay Logan for being saved during World War II, but Logan refuses to have his healing powers transferred into Yashida.
 With Yukio at his side, this leads to a series of events where Wolverine protects Ichirō's granddaughter, Mariko Yashida from Ichirō's son, Shingen Yashida.
 In the course of these events, Logan's healing powers are damaged, his adamantium claws are severed, and he is finally able to let go of his guilt over Jean's death.
 After finally returning to the United States two years later, Logan finds himself approached by Magneto and a resurrected Professor X while learning of a new threat to all mutants.
-A deleted scene shows the titular character's yellow costume from the source material in a suitcase.
+In a deleted scene, Logan received the yellow costume from the source material in a suitcase.

 Going back in time

-By 2023, the world is controlled by Sentinels, they have decimated the mutant race and virtually conquered Earth, forcing the X-Men to seek a new method of combating their threat.
+By 2023, the world is controlled by Sentinels, which have decimated the mutant race and virtually conquered Earth, forcing the X-Men to seek a new method of combating their threat.
 Logan's damaged healing factor led to him eventually developing minor wrinkles and a few grey strands of hair.
+In a deleted scene, at some point, he also started a deep romantic relationship with Storm.
 Kitty Pryde uses her phasing powers to transfer Logan's mind back in time into his 1973 body to help the younger Xavier and Lehnsherr, as well as Hank McCoy, deter Mystique from assassinating Bolivar Trask, preventing the apocalyptic future from occurring.
 Once his mission is fulfilled, events from 1973 onward are changed.